microsoft/WindowsCompositionSamples/README.md

 Welcome to the Windows UI Dev Labs repository!
 This is the place for the latest code samples, demos, and developer feedback around building beautiful and engaging Universal Windows Platform apps.
 This repo focuses on the platform building blocks that make up the [Fluent Design System](https://fluent.microsoft.com/).
 If you’re not quite ready for the code, check out the gallery app in the store [here](https://www.microsoft.com/store/productId/9N1H8CZHBPXB).

 The code samples and demos in this repo are targeted at developers who are interested in experimenting, building, and providing feedback on the latest flighting Windows UI APIs.
 We are focused on creating UI using APIs in both the [Windows.UI.Xaml](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.aspx) and [Windows.UI.Composition](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.composition.aspx) namespaces.
-If you’re looking to get started with more simple UI concepts, check out the [XamlUIBasics](https://github.com/Microsoft/Windows-universal-samples/tree/dev/Samples/XamlUIBasics).
+If instead you’re looking to get started with higher-level UI concepts, check out related projects:

+ * [XamlUIBasics](https://github.com/Microsoft/Windows-universal-samples/tree/dev/Samples/XamlUIBasics) for XAML controls-based UI
+ * [Windows UI Library (WinUI)](https://docs.microsoft.com/en-us/uwp/toolkits/winui/) NuGet packages for XAML controls

 Inside this repo, you’ll find the following additional info: